Welcome to

 DotnetFriday

-Join us the 1st of December
+Join us the 9th of Februari

 We host quarterly meetups for .NET developers and Microsoft Azure enthousiasts.
 Join us in-person in Nieuwegein, The Netherlands.
 We do not host online sessions and we do not post sessions online after the event.